- 14th EDITION 2022 / 2023

 He has lectured at the UNC Asheville (USA), the Lucian Blaga University of Sibiu (Romania), the University of Gdańsk (Poland) and the Kyiv National Linguistic University (Ukraine).
 He teaches languages for foreigners in language schools and writing at the Escola Bloom.

 The school is participating for the seventh time in IN RESiDENCE.
 In the previous editions, Luis Bisbe, Jaume Ferrete, Francesc Ruiz, Luz Broto, Ana García-Pineda and Enric Farrés Duran took up residencies here.
 The school is linking its participation in the programme once again to a group of pupils in the first year of compulsory secondary education.

-The Institut Doctor Puigvert (Sant Andreu) is very close to the Nus de la Trinitat highway interchange and the Besòs River.
-It began to take in pupils in 1985 even though the building was not officially opened until 1991-1992.
-The staff agreed to name it in honour of the urologist Antoni Puigvert, whose childhood was closely linked to the neighbourhood, where he lived as a small boy.
+Institut Doctor Puigvert is very close to the Trinitat road network and the course of the Besòs river.
+It was opened in 1985, although the current building was not inaugurated until the 1991-92 school year.
+Its faculty agreed to name it the Institut Doctor Puigvert in honour of the urologist Antoni Puigvert (1905-1990), whose childhood was closely linked to Sant Andreu.

 Students (1st ESO)